ZaquariA/Phase-3-Project/README.md

 # One sentence description:

-For this project, we'll be working with an Order domain that with take the id's of the Pizza class and Customer class.

-Pizza Parlor is an app that allows you to be able to place an order
+Pizza Parlor is a user-friendly application that enables customers to easily customize and order their favorite pizzas with a variety of delicious toppings.

 # We have three models: